guunna/grank/README.md

 - [Useful article on how to get a channel ID.](https://docs.statbot.net/docs/faq/general/how-find-id/)

 You are now ready to use the program.
 Run ```src/main.py``` to start the program.
 You do not have to have Discord open to run the program, so you can have the program running in the background while you do other things!
+Grank also supports multi-instancing, so you can run the program on different accounts at once!

 ## Config file
 The ```config.yml``` file is used to change the way the program runs.